CraftsmenLtd/BloodConnect/docs/development/GettingStarted.rst

  .. code-block:: bash

    make prep-dev

 This will install all packages, build all node lambdas and zip them for deployment.
 You can run this every time you've made changes and you want to deploy.
 Next you need to do the actual deployment.

  .. code-block:: bash

    make deploy-dev-branch

 And thats it.
 You will have all the bells and whistle of your IDE without having to mess around with any binaries.

  .. warning::

-    If your aws credentials expire, you'll need to update the `.devcontainer/devcontainer.env` file with the new credentials and rebuild container.
-This option is available in the bottom left corner of your IDE.
+   If your aws credentials expire, you'll need to update the `.devcontainer/.env` file with the new credentials.
+You can chose to rebuild the container if you want the environment variables available in your container bash terminal.
+You can also just keep using the make file as is since on every run of the makefile, we import the `.devcontainer/.env` file.

 Container
 ^^^^^^^^^